What is a funnel?

 To drill-down the funnel by a customer attribute you need to pick the attribute from the customer attribute picker in the top row of the table right under the chart.

-After picking a customer attribute and clicking Apply the drill-down is immediately calculated.
+After picking a customer attribute the drill-down is immediately calculated.

 Drill-downing by an event attribute